Prenuptial Agreements Solicitors

 Getting independent legal advice on any agreement you have been asked to sign is a legal requirement for the agreement to be considered by a court.
 It can also give you a sense of security and peace with the decision.

 We can swiftly review an agreement your partner has asked you to sign and tell you whether we believe it is fair.
-We can also help you renegotiate any terms that you are not happy with.
+We can also help you renegotiate any terms that you are not happy with to protect your interests and advise you if you feel your partner is placing pressure on you to sign.

 Why make a prenuptial agreement?